afodunrinbikunmi-data/Cost_International_Education_Analysis/README.md

 - **North Africa dominates affordability** — Tunisia and Algeria lead the value tier
 - **Geography beats all other variables** — location determines cost more than degree type

-## Recommendations
-1. **Plan around monthly burn rate, not tuition headline** — Germany costs more monthly than Malaysia
-2. **Target second-tier cities and regional value hubs** — save $50K–$180K without sacrificing quality
-3. **Secure housing before departure** — rent is 64% of the budget and the most volatile variable

 ## Dashboard / Visualization
 The Power BI dashboard contains 3 report pages: